 Writing is filled with creative thinking, editing, revising, and pondering.
-All these things are a direct need for getting our work done and creating as writers.
+All these things are a direct need for getting our work done and creating as new writers.
 Since these are skills we’re constantly building and using every day, they start moving across other areas of our lives.
 This includes maximizing worry and stress about things that don’t genuinely matter long term.
-Let’s look at why authors really should stop worrying about these three things.
+Let’s look at why the authors really should stop worrying about these three things.

-Comparing Ourselves To Other Writers
+Comparing Ourselves To Other New Writers

 What’s the top worry we as professionals or aspiring writers look at?
 We compare ourselves to other writers.
 Those who are accomplishing more, delivering more, and writing better than us.
 When really we need to stop looking at them.
 Each writer has their own advantage of skills, outlooks, and perspectives that make us (and our work) unique.